MindscapeHQ/raygun4wordpress-testing/README.md

 ## Explanations
 ### The raygun-testing plugin
-This plugin is activated alongside the raygun4wordpress provider plugin that is to be tested.
+This plugin is activated alongside the raygun4wp provider plugin that is to be tested.
 It adds an additional admin menu page (`test_page`) that can be posted to externally (e.g. from `run_tests.sh`).
 Any request to this page is checked for a `'test'` parameter.
 This parameter expects a string that corresponds to a testing function in `tests.php`, which will be subsequently executed.
 This means that adding a new test is as simple as adding a function to `tests.php` and posting to the `test_page` with the new `test` string.

+The test page also contains a JavaScript component for client-side testing.
+This JavaScript code is to be executed by the tester's browser when they request the page.

 ### How run-tests.sh works
-This script first prepares the testing environment by installing WordPress Core, copying in the necessary plugins, activating them, and performing the admin login for the client.
-It is then able to run both "external tests" as a client (meaning tests that do not require new PHP code to be executed on the server) and server-side tests by posting to the `test_page`.
+This script first prepares the testing environment by installing WordPress Core, copying in/installing the necessary plugins, activating them, and performing the admin login for the client.
+It is then able to run both "external tests" as a client (meaning tests that do not require new PHP code to be executed on the server) and server-side tests by posting to the `test_page` as described above.
 It includes the function `run-serverside-test()` for this very purpose, as well as `assert-equals()` for basic validation.